Brandonkish1/Election_Analysis/README.md

 The analysis of the election show that:
 - There were 369,711 votes cast in the election.
 - The participating counties were:
-  -Jefferson
+  - Jefferson
-  -Denver
+  - Denver
-  -Arapahoe
+  - Arapahoe
--The count results were:
+-The county results were:
   -Jefferson County cast 38,855 votes which was 10.5% of the total -Denver County cast 306,055 votes which was 82.8% of the total -Arapahoe County cast 24,801 votes which was 6.7% of the total